majosecasan/EDUSteam-ESSI/index.md

 # Focus

-EDUSTeam-ESSI is a research subgroup of EDUSTEAM Research Group focused on improving and transforming engineering education through innovative teaching methodologies, ethical frameworks, and technology integration.
+EDUSTeam-ESSI is a research subgroup of the EDUSTEAM Research Group focused on improving and transforming engineering education through innovative teaching methodologies, ethical frameworks, and technology integration.

 ## Research Areas

-###Ethics and Sustainability in Engineering Education
+### Ethics and Sustainability in Engineering Education
-We work in the integration of social responsibility in engineering curricula and in the design of collaborative learning activities for sustainability awareness.
+We focus on the integration of social responsibility in engineering curricula and the design of collaborative learning activities for sustainability awareness.

+### Safe and Ethical IA integration in higher education

 ## Publications

-Aquesta pàgina és una **prova** de com generar pàgines dinàmiques i netes utilitzant **Jekyll** i **Markdown**.
+This page is a **test** of how to generate dynamic and clean pages using **Jekyll** and **Markdown**.

 ## Projects

-- Jekyll converteix fitxers **Markdown** en HTML.
+- Jekyll converts **Markdown** files into HTML.
-- Pots utilitzar plantilles per fer el teu lloc web més professional.
+- You can use templates to make your website more professional.

 ## Contact

-Per a més informació, pots contactar-nos a través de **correu electrònic** o mitjançant les xarxes socials.
+For more information, feel free to contact us